 Rindge Avenue Connectivity

-A rendering of the proposed median path to replace the existing fence separating the Fresh Pond Apartments from the Rindge Tower Apartments and Rindge Commons.
+A diagram of the proposed “median path” that will replace the existing fence separating Fresh Pond Apartments (362 and 364 Rindge Avenue) from the Rindge Tower Apartments (402 Rindge Avenue) and Rindge Commons (430 Rindge Avenue).

 ABOUT The PROJECT

 The Rindge Avenue community is a residential neighborhood situated in North Cambridge.
-Even though there are many destinations nearby, physical barriers make it hard to reach them safely and comfortably.
+Even though there are many destinations nearby, physical barriers make it hard to get around safely and comfortably.
 The community deserves better connections that allow all residents to travel safely and easily.

-In December 2024, the CRA finished its Rindge Connectivity Feasibility Report, working with consultants Copley Wolff and Nitsch Engineering.
-The report looked at possible routes through the Schochet property (home to Fresh Pond Apartments), and the Just A Start property (home to Rindge Commons and the Rindge Tower Apartments).
-It suggested three main options for pathways and explained how each would affect nearby trees and the parking lots on site.
-The CRA team is working with Just A Start and The Schochet Companies to explore the possibility of building the report’s suggested median path, visible above.
+The idea for creating the median path came from the CRA’s 2024 Rindge Connectivity Feasibility Report, produced with consultants Copley Wolff and Nitsch Engineering.
+The report looked at possible routes through the Schochet property (home to Fresh Pond Apartments), and the Just A Start property (home to the Rindge Tower Apartments and Rindge Commons).
+It suggested three main options for pathways and explained how each would affect nearby trees and parking on site.

 • Create open space for physical and mental health benefits.